occam-ra/occam/INSTALL.md

 $ chmod g+s web/
 ```
 This will recursively set ownership of the occam web directory to the user you desire on your system; change group ownership to the www-data group; change file permissions to [0750 = User: rwx  Group: r-x  World: --- (i.e. World: no access)]; set new files created in this directory to have their group set to the directory's group.
+It avoids the insecure 'chmod 777' and uses group permissions so you don't have to change your apache user.

 If you stop at this point, OCCAM will appear to work at first glance.
 The front page will serve with the initial form, you can choose 'search' and then enter a file and search options, but when you run the search it will not completely properly, and you will get a permissions error.